0emreProjects/updatedhotel/README.md

 - All transitions are optimized for speed (0.2-0.3s)
 - Mobile version uses fixed background image for better performance
 - Touch swipe gestures work on mobile for photo navigation
-- Form submissions use `mailto:` - consider implementing a backend API for production
+- Email form uses Resend API for sending emails (see `EMAIL_SETUP.md` for configuration)
 - Google Maps embed may require API key for production use
 - Header shows only logo (no text) for a clean, minimal look